UppsalaNLP/UD-MULTIGENRE/README.md

 ## References

 Vera Danilova and Sara Stymne.
 2023.
 UD-MULTIGENRE – a UD-Based Dataset Enriched with Instance-Level Genre Annotations.
 In Proceedings of the 3rd Workshop on Multi-lingual Representation Learning (MRL), pages 253–267, Singapore.
 Association for Computational Linguistics.

+## Changelog

+From v 1.0 to 1.1
+- added guide data for English and Swedish (Microsoft 2002 Online Help manual, LinES treebank)
+- added interview data for Western Armenian
+- removed Western Armenian from reviews
+- removed academic (specifically, instances corresponding to EMEA reports) from Romanian and French due to mixed genre (instructions, academic)
+- removed Turkish from guide due to mixed genre (non-fiction, recipe)
+- removed Bulgarian from interview due to mixed genre (interview, news)